Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 .. note::

    If the transaction for adding the baker was included in a block during epoch `E`, the baker will be considered as part of the baking committee when epoch `E+2` starts.

-Managing the baker
+Manage the baker
 ==================

-Checking the status of the baker and its lottery power
+Check the status of the baker and its lottery power
 ------------------------------------------------------

-In order to see if the node is baking, you can check various sources that offer different degrees of precision in the information displayed.
+To see if the node is baking, you can check various sources that offer different degrees of precision in the information displayed.

-- In the `network dashboard <http://dashboard.testnet.concordium.com>`_, your node will show its baker ID in the ``Baker`` column.
+- In the `network dashboard <http://dashboard.testnet.concordium.com>`_, the baker ID of the node is shown in the ``Baker`` column.
-- Using the ``concordium-client`` you can check the list of current bakers and the relative staked amount that they hold, i.e. their lottery power.
-The lottery power will determine how likely it is that a given baker will win the lottery and bake a block.
+- Using the ``concordium-client`` you can check the list of current bakers and the relative staked amount that they hold, that is, their lottery power.
+The lottery power determines how likely it is that a given baker will win the lottery and bake a block.

   .. code-block:: console